acmarpu/python-complete-notes/1_basics_introduction.md

 **5.** Python is an interpreted language

-   _a)_ **Interpreter-based languages** (e.g., Python):
+   *a) Interpreter-based languages(e.g., Python):*
     * The code is executed line by line, with each line being translated into machine code and executed on the fly.
     * In this languages, all the debugging occurs at run-time.which makes debugging easier.

-   _b)_ **Compiler-based languages(e.g., C, C++, Java):**
+   *b) Compiler-based languages(e.g., C, C++, Java):*
-   * &nbsp; The source code is compiled into machine code (binary) before execution.
+    * The source code is compiled into machine code (binary) before execution.
-   * &nbsp; In this language, compilation errors prevent the code from compiling.
+    * In this language, compilation errors prevent the code from compiling.

 **6.** Python is a dynamically typed language, not a statically typed language

-   _a)_ **Statically typed languages** (e.g., C, Java) require the programmer to specify the data type of variables at the time of
+   *a) Statically typed languages (e.g., C, Java)* require the programmer to specify the data type of variables at the time of

 ```
       int a = 100
       The data type (int) must be declared explicitly

 ```

-   _b)_ **Dynamically typed languages** (e.g., Python)* allow the data type to be inferred based on the assigned value.
+   *b) Dynamically typed languages (e.g., Python)* allow the data type to be inferred based on the assigned value.
 You don't need to declare the type explicitly, making the code simpler and more flexible
 * dynamically: no need to spcify any data type at the time of decleration

 * **Ex:** variable name = value